khulnasoft/pr-insight/docs/docs/usage-guide/automations_and_usage.md

     "/improve",
 ]
 ```
-This means that when a new PR is opened/reopened or marked as ready for review, Khulnasoft Merge will run the `describe`, `review` and `improve` tools.
+This means that when a new PR is opened/reopened or marked as ready for review, PR-Insight will run the `describe`, `review` and `improve` tools.
 For the `review` tool, for example, the `num_code_suggestions` parameter will be set to 0.

 You can override the default tool parameters by using one the three options for a [configuration file](https://pr-insight-docs.khulnasoft.com/usage-guide/configuration_options/): **wiki**, **local**, or **global**.